-The co-educational school follows the Gujarat State Curriculum from Grade 1 to Grade 11.
+The co-educational school follows the Telangana State Curriculum from Grade 1 to Grade 10.
 Lessons at all levels are facilitated through an integrated curriculum, which is supplemented by a variety of extra-curricular activities, field trips and class projects.

 Dr. Sujatha Gade

-Our Primary school curriculum is carefully designed to cater to the needs of changing trends in learning and facilitate the learning of skills that are very relevant for students' current and future needs.
-The blend of activities, hands-on experiences, celebrations and field trips bring out the best. –These activities represent the shift from an emphasis on providing content to providing skills, from looking at the classroom as the only point of learning to accepting that learning happens across life spaces.
+The classroom and learning experience has undergone evident and invincible change.
+Today, technology advancement has changed the way children think, learn and imagine the world around them.
+At DJHSH, we have embraced these differences and celebrate them in every aspect of our school life.
+Our school curriculum is carefully designed to cater to the needs of changing trends in learning and facilitate the learning of skills that are very relevant for students' current and future needs.
+The blend of activities, hands-on experiences, celebrations and field trips bring out the best in our students.

-All our school activities are therefore based on the spirit to discover.
-They are designed to strengthen the inherent talent in the students while bolstering their physical, emotional, social and cultural needs.
+One important tool that our curriculum is based on is an open and interactive approach.
+Thus, all our school activities are based on the spirit to discover and strengthen our students' inherent talents, whilst bolstering their physical, emotional, social and cultural needs.

 Dr. Sujatha Gade